PH2M/GDPR/README.md

 ## Feature
 - Full manageable, you can enabled / disabled all functionality from your back-office
-- Download, remove and anonimyse customer data
+- Download, remove and anonymize customer data
     - Live system: customer can directly download or remove their own data from their dashboard
     - Queue system: you can enabled queue system for remove or download customer data if you have heavy treatment
     - Email notification